tresata/hackathon2017/README.md

 **Data Disctonary** : It's present on /home/shared/data-dictionary and Slack Channel for DATA

-You can find the data on HDFS in the /data folder, which contains the full data set with/without headers
+You can find the data on HDFS in the /data folder, which contains the full data set

     <To be filled in>

-The sample files are also available on the local file system:

-    /home/shared/

 ## Hive